- How is prostate cancer treated?

 These methods might offer better chances of increasing the success rate and reducing side effects.
 If you are having one of the newer methods, your doctor can tell you more about it.

 Possible side effects of EBRT

 - Bladder problems: You might need to urinate more often, feel burning while urinating, and maybe see blood in your urine.
 Bladder problems usually get better over time, but for some men they don’t go away, with the most common problem being the need to urinate often.

 - Feeling tired: Radiation treatment may cause severe tiredness.
 It may not go away until a few months after treatment stops.

 - Lymphedema: Fluid build-up in the legs or genitals is possible if the lymph nodes around the prostate are damaged by radiation.
-To learn more, see our document Understanding Lymphedema: For Cancers Other Than Breast Cancer.
+To learn more, see Understanding Lymphedema: For Cancers Other Than Breast Cancer.

 - Urethral stricture: The tube that carries urine from the bladder out of the body may, rarely, be scarred and narrowed by radiation.
 This can cause problems with urination, and might need further treatments to open it up again.

 Brachytherapy (internal radiation)

 Possible risks and side effects of brachytherapy

 If you have pellets in place, they will give off small amounts of radiation for several weeks.
 Even though the radiation doesn’t travel far, you may be told to stay away from pregnant women and small children during this time.
 You may be asked to be careful in other ways, too, such as wearing a condom during sex.